 Can you do day trips to Tuscany from Florence?

 Florence is the largest city in Tuscany and, therefore, the most well-connected.
-This makes it the ideal base for exploring the rolling hills and old towns of the Tuscan countryside.
+This makes it the ideal base for exploring the Tuscan countryside’s rolling hills and old towns.

 How many days is ideal for Florence?